 If the future of the workplace is flexible working hours, hot-desking and optional office time, it follows that technology must adapt according to the changing needs of business.

-When it comes to the business world, the sharing economy has huge potential to the do the same; to increase profitability and drive efficiency by reducing expenses through workplace collaboration, shared technology and communal office space.
+When it comes to the business world, the sharing economy has huge potential to increase profitability and drive efficiency by reducing expenses through workplace collaboration, shared technology, and communal office space.
 In October 2016, WeWork raised $260 million in investment, offering a positive forecast for the future of shared space.

-So how can SMBs jump on board the sharing bandwagon?
+So, what other ways can businesses jump on board the sharing bandwagon?

 Unused assets.
 Offices are full of assets that others would find useful, like printers or fax machines.
 Floow2 is an online sharing marketplace where businesses can rent out their technology and their equipment.

 Empty space.
 With the rise of remote working, spaces are freeing up in businesses everywhere, and organisations can monetise their spare meeting rooms or desks.
 Try LiquidSpace if you want to list your space.

 Borrowing money: Peer-to-peer lending platforms like Funding Circle help SMBs avoid the complex terms of a bank loan.